jzen893/search/readme.md

 When executing a search operation, where data exists, values from any related entities should be included in the results.

+The search uses [Fuse.js](https://fusejs.io/), which means the search is fuzzy, but it also means there is no searching on boolean fields.

 ## Getting Started

 Prerequisites: [Node.js](https://nodejs.org/en/) (>=10.0.0).